nikcleju/IT_Course/Lectures/03_ErrorControlCoding.md

     * To correct a single error: all columns of $[H]$ are different
         * so the syndromes, for a single error, are all different
     * To correct $n$ errors: sum of any $n$ or less columns of $[H]$ are all different
-        * much more difficult to obtain than for decoding
+        * much more difficult to obtain than for detection

 * Conditions for error correction are more demanding than for detection